 The supremacy of constitution means, the decisions taken by representatives should not be inconsistent to the constitution.
 Otherwise, the interests of minorities might be compromised.

-Moreover, the chances of corruption and nepotism can not be ruled out in the absence of such measure.
-Nowadays, most of the notable democracies have theirs own supreme constitutions.
+Moreover, the chances of corruption and nepotism cannot be ruled out in the absence of such measure.
+Nowadays, most of the notable democracies have their own supreme constitutions.

 2. Free and fair elections